Carthage is no longer needed to build any version of Loop or FreeAPS.

 If you manually installed carthage 0.36.0, then it must be manually uninstalled.

-When you are ready to remove this manually installed copy of carthage 0.36.0, paste these commands into the Terminal (each line has a separate copy button so you can do one line at a time).
+When you are ready to remove this manually installed copy of carthage 0.36.0, copy and paste these commands into the Terminal (do each line one at a time).

 rm -rf /usr/local/bin/carthage